kaizokuv/artix-install/README.md

 # artix-install

 A simple TUI installer for Artix Linux with dinit(Currently supports dinit.
-Other init systems may be added in the future.) that gives you a minimal, bloat-free system without sacrificing convenience.
+Other init systems may be added in the future.) that gives you a minimal, (mostly) bloat-free system without sacrificing convenience.

 I've always had to choose between manually installing Artix to avoid the bloat that comes with Calamares, or giving in to that convenience.
 This